flango2023/flango2023/README.md

-- 👋 Hi, I’m @flango2023 or can call me  Richard :)
+- 👋 Hi, I’m @flango2023 or just call me  Richard :)
 - 👀 I’m interested in AI/ML and Cloud.
 Also, I'm an active Bodybuilder and I love traveling.
 - 🌱 I’m currently learning Cloud and AI/ML for future job possibilities.
 - 📫 How to reach me: Linkedin ( https://www.linkedin.com/in/richard-schmitz01) or Email: schmitz.de@icloud.com